shopware/docs/products/extensions/search/completion.md

 The default *advanced search* does not support compound completions from multiple words.
 {% endhint %}

 To support compound completions, it is necessary to decorate the appropriate Elasticsearch definition.
-And add the [Tag](https://symfony.com/doc/current/service_container/tags.html) `swag_ses.completion_definition` to the service, like to *advanced search* default services.
+And add the [Service Tag](https://symfony.com/doc/current/service_container/tags.html) `swag_ses.completion_definition` to the service, like to *advanced search* default services.
 Make sure that the newly created decorator runs after the *advanced search* decorator; otherwise, it will override your values.

 {% code title="MyProductDefinitionDecorator.php" %}